Back to Articles

 Animus Dream Symbolism

-Dreams involving your husband, partner, ex, a male friend, or even a mysterious man can be some of the most emotionally charged and meaningful dreams you experience.
-These dreams often trigger curiosity, confusion, longing, or conflict.
-But a powerful question sits underneath them:
+Dreams involving a husband, partner, ex, male friend, authority figure, or mysterious man can be some of the most emotionally charged and meaningful.
+They may bring up curiosity, confusion, longing, attraction, resistance, or conflict.

 • Direction